mputzi/moodle-mod_mootyper/README.md

 4. ADDITIONAL KEYBOARD LAYOUTS

-MooTyper currently includes support for new versions (V2) of English, Japanese, Russian Slovenian, Spanish and Swiss keyboard layouts, that include keys that were not implemented in previous versions.
+This MooTyper currently includes support for new versions (V21) of English, Japanese, Russian Slovenian, Spanish and Swiss keyboard layouts, that are compatible with both the new Boost theme as well as Clean.

 To implement any other layout you have to:
 Create a php file with keyboard layout defined with HTML.
 Create a javascript